muellerjohannes/muellerjohannes.github.io/_pages/research.md

 author_profile: true
 ---

 My research interests lie at the intersection of machine learning and applied mathematics.
-This includes the study of the representational capacity of neural networks, their various connections to differential equations as well as many other exciting topics.
+This includes the study of the representational capacity of neural networks, their connections to differential equations.
+Further, I am interested the geometry of optimal control problems and structural properties of optimal policies.
 Here is a list of publications, preprints, poster presentations and my Master theses.

 **Poster presentations**